 - 1. INTRODUCTION

 - 2. INTENT

 - The aims of this policy

 - How therapy fits into the curriculum

 - Our curriculum is about putting the child first

 - Qualities and attitudes we aim to foster

 - What capacities do we want to develop in our young people?

 - The values we want to develop

 - The life skills our pupils need

 - The beliefs and values that underpin learning at Maypole

 - Emotional Literacy and Self -Esteem

-- 3. IMPLEMENTATION
+3. IMPLEMENTATION

-- Children learn in different ways

-- Opportunities for children to learn in different ways

-- High quality learning in our school

-- What teachers must provide for children to learn effectively
+- What subjects should be taught and how often - Children learn in different ways - Opportunities for children to learn in different ways - High quality learning in our school - What teachers must provide for children to learn effectively